Chavo Guerrero Jr.: Final storylines and departure (2010–2011)

 As part of the 2010 WWE Supplemental Draft, Guerrero was drafted back to the SmackDown brand.
 He started an alliance with Dolph Ziggler, and the duo defeated Christian in a handicap match.
-On the July 9 episode of SmackDown, Guerrero competed in a triple threat Money in the Bank qualifying match, along with Ziggler and MVP.
+On the July 9, 2010 episode of SmackDown, Guerrero competed in a triple threat Money in the Bank qualifying match, along with Ziggler and MVP.
 Throughout the match, it became apparent that Vickie Guerrero (Ziggler's manager) had told Guerrero and Ziggler to work together to ensure Ziggler qualified for the match.
 During the match, however, when both MVP and Ziggler were down, Guerrero attempted to pin MVP to win the match himself, turning his back on Vickie and Ziggler, thus ending the alliance.

-On March 8, Guerrero was announced as a NXT Pro to Darren Young for the fifth season of NXT.
+On March 8, 2011, Guerrero was announced as a NXT Pro to Darren Young for the fifth season of NXT.
 On the May 6 episode of SmackDown, Guerrero commentated on a match between Tyson Kidd and Sin Cara, which Sin Cara won.
 On the May 13 episode of SmackDown, Guerrero aided Sin Cara in his match against Daniel Bryan.
-At Over The Limit, Sin Cara defeated Guerrero, and again on SmackDown to end their feud.
+At Over the Limit on May 22, Sin Cara defeated Guerrero, and again on SmackDown to end their feud.
 Afterward, Guerrero mainly appeared on NXT with Darren Young.
 His last match in WWE was teaming up with JTG and Young against Yoshi Tatsu, Conor O'Brian and Vladimir Kozlov on NXT in a losing effort.
-On June 25, 2011, at his request, Guerrero was released by WWE, ending his 10-year tenure there.
+On June 25, at his request, Guerrero was released by WWE, ending his 10-year tenure there.